 Andrew’s 2023-24 engagements include curating and leading the 11th season of Roots in the Sky, guest conducting at the 2024 Handel Week in Oak Park, IL, and performances with Music of the Baroque, Stare at the Sun, and with the GRAMMY Award-winning chamber choir The Crossing.

-Logan is the Director of Music at St. James’ Episcopal Church in Bozeman, MT, where he is committed to exploring the intersection of choral art and the Episcopal faith in Montana's uniquely beautiful setting.
-Logan also conducts at Opera Montana, where he manages and directs the Veterans Chorus, a community ensemble which seeks celebrate military service through song.
+Logan is the Minister of Music at St. James’ Episcopal Church in Bozeman, MT, where he is committed to exploring the intersection of choral art and the Episcopal faith in Montana's uniquely beautiful setting.
+Logan also conducts at Opera Montana, where he manages and directs the Veterans Chorus, a community ensemble which seeks to celebrate military service through song.
+Logan is a proud veteran of the United States Army.